OpenStackOnRaPi/ostackinstall/README.md

 ### General notes

 1. Maintaining 100% consistency between the version of Kolla-Ansible used and the OpenStack release deployed is key for successfull installation of the OpenStack cloud.
 2. This guide refers to OpenStack release ```2023.1``` and respective Kolla-Ansible guide is available under the link ```https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html)```.
 Please, note the ```2023.1``` discriminator of OpenStack release in the Kolla-Ansible URI.
 3. The main goal of this guide is to instruct how to _**install**_ OpenStack cloud with Kolla-Ansible on Raspberry Pi cluster.
 For information on how to _**manage**_ OpenStack cloud using Kolla-Ansible, please refer to the original documentation of the Kolla-Ansible project.
 4. **Assumption: for Kolla-Ansible 2023.1, the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.** Other OS may work too after appropriate adaptations.
 However, there are also dependencies between releases.
 For example, Kolla-Ansible/OpenStack 2025.1 requires Ubuntu 24.04 or Debian 12 on the management host.

 ### VM creation and basic configs

+Here, we assume using a virtual machine, but things do not change if the management host is a physical machine.

-  * Create the VM as desktop machine.
-There are not high requirements for the resources (4GB RAM, 20GB disk, 2vCPU should be sufficient)
+  * Create `Ubuntu 22.04 LTS` VM as a desktop machine.
+We are using `Ubuntu 22.04 LTS` for Kolla-Ansible 2023.1 as the highest distribution supported by Kolla-Ansible 2023.1 (_Note: 'Ubuntu 24.04` is not supported by Kolla-Ansible 2023.1; but it becomes mandatory for Kolla-Ansible 25.1_).
+We have not tested other Linux distributions.
+There are not high requirements for the resources of ther VM (4GB RAM, 20GB disk, 2vCPU should be sufficient).
-  * Configure the network card of the VM in VirtualBox as ```Bridged```.
-This is well suited for Ansible as it may not work well running behind NAT.
+  * We use VirtualBox and configure the network card of the VM to work in ```Bridged``` mode.
+Nevertheless, NAT mode should work as well in basic scenario, but using briged mode is more convenient in non-standard situations (e.g., when one needs to copy some files from the RPis to the management host).
+It is generally simpler when all components (cluster, management host, our physical host) work in the same subnetwork.
   * Your host should work in the same network as the cluster (in our lab setup, attach it to the Linksys router)
   * After launching the VM, the copy-paste feature will probably not work.
 You will have have to install GuestAdditions.
 This can be done in a while.
 First follow the next steps.
   * Disable the automatic upgrade option; in desktop search for this in Options